Practical considerations for variable screening in the super learner: Abstract

 \section{Abstract}

 Estimating a prediction function is a fundamental component of many data analyses.
-The Super Learner ensemble, a particular implementation of stacking, has desirable theoretical properties and has been used successfully in many applications.
-Dimension reduction can be accomplished by using variable screening algorithms, including the lasso, within the ensemble prior to fitting other prediction algorithms.
-However, the performance of a Super Learner using the lasso for dimension reduction has not been fully explored in cases where the lasso is known to perform poorly.
-We provide empirical results that suggest that a diverse set of candidate screening algorithms should be used to protect against poor performance of any one screen, similar to the guidance for choosing a library of prediction algorithms for the Super Learner.
+The super learner ensemble, a particular implementation of stacking, has desirable theoretical properties and has been used successfully in many applications.
+Dimension reduction can be accomplished by using variable screening algorithms (screeners), including the lasso, within the ensemble prior to fitting other prediction algorithms.
+However, the performance of a super learner using the lasso for dimension reduction has not been fully explored in cases where the lasso is known to perform poorly.
+We provide empirical results that suggest that a diverse set of candidate screeners should be used to protect against poor performance of any one screener, similar to the guidance for choosing a library of prediction algorithms for the super learner.
+These results are further illustrated through the analysis of HIV-1 antibody data.